OpenType/opentype-layout/proposals/20151104-spacemark.md

 x-position on the _base_ glyph (`P`), that is the one that does not move, and its advance (`A`).

+There are various processing models, including keeping a full tree of mark attachment relationships.
+The model described here is designed for a "position and forget" model where marks are positioned but no relationship is maintained.
+For this we introduce the concept of a shift attribute on the _base_ glyph (`S`) and on the _mark_ (`_S`).

 ### Mark to Base (Type 4)

-On attachment, the advance of the base is adjusted such that if `_A + P - _P > A` then `A` becomes `_A + P - _P` and the advance on the mark (`_A`) is set to 0.
+On attachment, the advance of the base is adjusted such that if `_A + S + P - _S - _P > A`
+then `A` becomes `_A + S + P - _S - _P` and the advance on the mark (`_A`) is set
+to 0.
 Likewise if the width of the diacritic to the left is greater than the base, then the base is shifted.
-The shift is `_P - P`, if that value is greater than 0.
-Shifting a base shifts all marks that are attached to it.
-An alternative interpretation is that all marks following a base are also shifted by the same amount.
-The base advance is also increased by the same amount.
+The shift is `_S + _P - S - P`, if that value is greater than 0.

-Shifting of a base glyph is achieved by increasing the advance on the most immediately preceding base or ligature glyph.
-This is necessary in order that the attachment points on the base do not become mispositioned.
+In order to shift a base glyph, that is not cursively attached, there needs to be an extra attribute on the glyph that holds the shift.
+Simply increasing the advance on a previous glyph does not allow a future Mark to Base attachment to know that this base already has extra space inserted in front of it.
+After all attachment is done the shift attribute can be used to either offset all the glyphs in the cluster (base plus all following marks) and the advance of the base glyph, or by increasing the advance on the preceding base or ligature.

 If the base is cursively attached, then for the purposes of advance or shift the advance is of the accumulated advance of all the glyphs cursively attached.
-The measurement for `P` is increased by the advances of all the glyphs up to the base glyph, in the cusrively attached cluster.
+The measurement for `P` is increased by the advances of all the glyphs up to the base glyph, in the cursively attached cluster.
+Likewise the advance of the base is the accumulated advances of all the glyphs following the base, in the cursive cluster.
+Any increase in advance is applied to the last glyph of the cursive cluster.
+This may affect the order in which glyphs are attached in order to get expected behaviour.
 When processing right to left, appropriate care must be taken that the advance and origin of the cluster are appropriately calculated with respect to the attached mark.